How to Make Mini Envelopes

 Hello, Graphics Fairy friends!
 Diana from Dreams Factory here, happy to share another DIY Papercraft project with you!
-Today we are making some beautiful Vintage French Gold Foil Mini Envelopes, a super chic and lovable project!
+Today I’ll teach you How to Make Mini Envelopes, a super chic and lovable project!
 These mini envelopes have that perfect amount of French elegance, a little bit of a vintage flair and a chic touch of gold, that will guarantee a total success in the crafting room, where magic happens.
 As you already know, I usually welcome imperfections in my projects and I hope you do too, because these mini envelopes won’t turn as perfect as the ones you can find in stores.
 But I believe it’s these small imperfections that add so much character and make our work unique, while infusing that lovely handmade feel to an ordinary object.
 Maybe it’s a little bit of our energy that goes through, I’m sure you will agree with me that all handmade items have THAT something special that cannot be easily described in words.

 Even though these mini envelopes are relatively easy to make, they will open new, basically endless possibilities of getting creative in your own terms.
 Of course I will be sharing the free printable so you can make these beauties at home in no time, but the idea behind these envelopes is quite intriguing.
 So be prepared to be amazed, I will be showing you how easy it is to make envelopes in any size!
 The starting point of our mini envelope project?
 The French ephemera square shapes that you can find below!